iivanoo/covid-apps-observer/data/data_us/reports/resources/com.augustahealth.android.augh.expresscare___12.0.19.010_02/report.md

 > Absolutely love it!
 You can see your doctor without actually having to go in.<br> :date: __2020-06-15 08:26:44__

 > Doctor was very kind, listened to my concerns and the process was very easy<br> :date: __2020-06-14 00:33:42__

-> I had a great experience.
-The video and audio worked great, after one initial error with wifi connection.
-My doctor and myself were able to have a visit like we were in the same room.<br> :date: __2020-06-12 19:33:57__